Researchers want to hear from survivors of sexual assault and abuse

 The researchers have already received lots of positive engagement, and are encouraging more SARC users to continue to come forward and share their experiences in confidence, to help more people in the future receive the care and support they require.

-If you are interested in being involved in the study, 18+ and have attended a SARC service in England, you can find out more about the project with this short introductory video, or by contacting the team:
+If you are interested in being involved in the study, 18+ and have attended a SARC service in England, you can find out more about the project by contacting the team:

 The researchers are also encouraging Independent Sexual Violence Advisers, and other professionals supporting survivors, to make their clients aware of this opportunity to have a voice in future of care for sexual violence and abuse.

 This project is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research programme (16/117/04).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.